 Devotees paying their respects to the Nine Emperor Gods

 Members from Seng Yiu Association at Hong San Temple around 1630H

 The Seng Yiu Association members carried Chinese musical instruments, including gongs and cymbals, and prepared to pay their tribute to the Nine Emperor Gods on Sending Off Day

 Drums, cymbals and gongs accompanied the two Big Head dolls

 A Teochew Lor Kor performance lasted for 45 minutes.
 Seng You Association members subsequently assembled before the steps at the main entrance, and paid their respects to the Nine Emperor Gods

 Decorating the leading truck for the Procession

-The Nine Emperor Gods banner (Red) leads the Holy Majesty Return to Heavenly Palace banner (Yellow).
+The Nine Emperor Gods banner (Red) leads the Yellow Banner proclaiming the returning of the Nine Emperor Gods.
 Ready to move out.

 Devotees start to arrive around 1730H